Ants in the Kitchen: The Role of Data in Human Rights Funding

 In Advancing Human Rights: The State of Global Foundation Grantmaking, the Foundation Center and the International Human Rights Funder’s Group collect, analyze, and publicly share quantitative data that tell us about the scale of our response to human rights violations.
 The report finds that foundation grantmaking to address these issues occurs on a global scale and is a widespread practice, with 703 foundations giving a total of $1.2 billion in grants for human rights causes in 2010.

-For many of us in the field of human rights grantmaking, and particularly within foundations that work to advance the rights of women and girls, the startlingly low amount of funding going to address the issue of freedom from violence stands out as an important finding from the report.
+For many of us in the field of human rights funding and grantmaking, and particularly within foundations that work to advance the rights of women and girls, the startlingly low amount of human rights funding going to address the issue of freedom from violence stands out as an important finding from the report.

 Funding to secure freedom from violence accounts for just 4 percent of the total grantmaking by human rights funders included in the study.
 Even within that issue, the largest chunk of grant money goes to addressing freedom from torture, a significant issue to be sure, but one that impacts a relatively small number of individuals compared to the one billion women and girls who face violence based on their gender.
 In fact, the report finds that in 2010, just $5.3 million was directed to the issue of domestic violence and another $8.6 million to the issue of gender or identity-based violence.
 Combined, these would account for only about 1 percent of all of the $1.2 billion in grants included in the study.